 Step 1: Identify what the employer wants

-Most employers will request you use your statement to evidence your suitability for the advertised role, but others may ask you to explain your motivation for applying on top of this too.
+Most employers will ask you to evidence your suitability for the role in the supporting statement, but others may want you to explain your motivation for applying too.
 Be clear on what the employer wants before writing your statement so you can be sure you're hitting the brief.

 You also need to know what competencies the employer is looking for from their ideal candidate.
-This information can usually be found in the job description (it's often labelled 'Person Specification), but it may appear in the job advert itself.
+This information is usually found in the job description (it's often labelled 'Person Specification), but it may appear in the job advert itself.
 Look for phrases like ‘We are looking for someone with…’ or ‘Our ideal candidate will have….’; whatever follows this is what you need to focus on evidencing.

-If the employer has specified a word limit, make sure you stick to it.
+If the employer has set a word limit, make sure you stick to it.
 If they haven’t, read my blog post How long should a supporting statement be? to find out how much to write.

 Step 2: Decide on a structure

-It’s entirely up to you how you structure your statement, but there’s a structure I find works really well that I recommend to my clients - structure the statement around the competencies being sought by the employer.
-If the employer outlines around five-eight competencies, this would be perfectly manageable to structure your statement around but any more and I'd recommend grouping them.
-To do this, group competencies that relate or are similar.
+It’s entirely up to you how you structure your supporting statement, but there’s a structure I find works really well that I recommend to clients during my supporting statement review service - structure it around the competencies listed in the person specification.
+If the employer lists around five to eight competencies, this would be perfectly manageable to structure your supporting statement around, but any more and I'd recommend grouping them.
+To do this, group competencies that relate to one-another or are similar.
 For example, you could group IT skills, administration and organisation skills or interpersonal, customer-service and listening skills.